Mikehade/batch_processing/README.md

 # batch_processing
 Designing a batch processing data pipeline for processing data using docker, spark and cassandra

+This pipeline reads data from a csv file, processes it and then save into a cassandra database

 ## Steps to run batch processing

 - pull repository